The Art of Letting Resentments Go

 Step 4.
 Decide your next steps.

 Do you need to address the incident directly?
 If so, stick to the facts and focus on what upset you.
 Try not to make assumptions or attack their character.
 Those tactics get things going in the wrong direction.

 The more you express yourself without blame, the better the outcome.
 People get defensive quickly when they're expecting a fight.
-If you want more tips on keeping calm, check out my free tips below!
+For more tips on how to keep calm, check out my free email course on Catching Your Anger Before It Hurts!

-If contacting that person isn't healthy or they are deceased, writing a letter of closure can be healing.
+If contacting that person isn't healthy or they're deceased, writing a letter of closure can be healing.
 Tell them what you needed that you didn't get.
 Acknowledge your part however small.
 Burn the letter afterwards to let it go.

 How to Reconnect

 It only takes one person to shift the energy in a conflict.
-Focus on the little things like being polite.
+Once you've identified your part in the resentment, it gets easier to feel some empathy.
+If this is still difficult, focus on the little things like being polite.
 This shows kindness and decreases anger.

 Pray for the person you resent.